This post contains affiliate links.

 Frida Kahlo Playing Cards (Piatnik)

-The wonderful naive paintings from Frida Kalho are superb in this Frida Kahlo playing cardsOpens in a new tab. deck, especially the portraits, the nature and elements from Mexico where she lived.
+The wonderful naive paintings from Frida Kalho are superb in this Frida Kahlo playing cards deck, especially the portraits, the nature and elements from Mexico where she lived.

 This is another very nice game from the educational point of view, as Frida Kahlo’s works were not only beautiful and accessible to everyone, but also are interesting to analyze with students.
 It is easy to collect information about them as the title of the painting is written under each reproduction.